bormaxi8080/osint-timeline/DRAFT.md

 Browser Snatch.
 This project steals important data from all chromium and gecko browsers installed in the system and gather the data in a stealer db to be exfiltrated out: https://github.com/shaddy43/BrowserSnatch

+MegaParse.
+File Parser optimised for LLM Ingestion with no loss.
+Parse PDFs, Docx, PPTx in a format that is ideal for LLMs: https://github.com/QuivrHQ/MegaParse

 __grep-backURLs__ is a web security automation tool to extracts important credentials in bug hunting.
 It uses subfinder to find subdomains and then those subdomain acts as input links for waybackurls .
 After that , it uses grep command and keywords.txt to sort out important credentials: https://github.com/gigachad80/grep-backURLs

+HExHTTP is a tool designed to perform tests on HTTP headers and analyze the results to identify vulnerabilities and interesting behaviors: https://github.com/c0dejump/HExHTTP

 ----

 **Universal Search & AI:**

+Fast Music Remover.
+A C++ based, lightweight music and noise remover for YouTube and other internet media, using DeepFilterNet for audio enhancement: https://github.com/omeryusufyagci/fast-music-remover

+Audiblez: Generate audiobooks from e-books: https://github.com/santinic/audiblez

 ---

 **Software Development & APIs:**

+Vector is a high-performance, end-to-end (agent & aggregator) observability data pipeline that puts you in control of your observability data: https://github.com/vectordotdev/vector

+Apache Sharding Sphere.
+Empowering Data Intelligence with Distributed SQL for Sharding, Scalability, and Security Across All Databases: https://github.com/apache/shardingsphere

 ----

 **Linux & DevOps:**

-Vector is a high-performance, end-to-end (agent & aggregator) observability data pipeline that puts you in control of your observability data: https://github.com/vectordotdev/vector
+ServiceRadar is a distributed network monitoring system designed for infrastructure and services in hard to reach places or constrained environments.
+It provides real-time monitoring of internal services, with cloud-based alerting capabilities to ensure you stay informed even during network or power outages: https://github.com/carverauto/serviceradar

 Rclone (RSync for cloud storage) is a command-line program to sync files and directories to and from different cloud storage providers: https://github.com/rclone/rclone